Molar volume of gas. Molar volume of gas. The relationship between the volume of a substance and its quantity

 where R is the universal gas constant, R=8.314 J/mol*K=0.0821 l*atm/mol K

-Volume of one mole of gas V=RT/P=8.314*273.15/101.325=22.413 l/mol, where T and P are the value of temperature (K) and pressure under normal conditions.
+Volume of one mole of gas V=RT/P=8.314*273.15/101.325=22.413 l/mol, where T and P are temperature (K) and pressure values under normal conditions.

 Rice.
 2. Table of molar volumes.